 - Family history.
 If your parent, grandparent or sibling has vein disease you are more likely to develop a similar condition.

-- Weight and obesity.
-Being overweight or obese can put more pressure on your veins, making it harder for blood to flow out of the legs.
+- Being overweight.
+Being overweight or obese puts more pressure on your veins, making it harder for blood to flow to your heart.

 - Gender.
-Women are more likely than men to have vein disease sometime during their life.
+Women are more likely than men to develop venous disease.
 Doctors think this is due to the effect of female hormones such as progesterone on the walls of the veins.

 - Pregnancy.
-Many women develop spider and varicose veins during pregnancy.
-These may go away after giving birth, but can stay for much longer.
+Many women develop spider and varicose veins during pregnancy due to increased amounts of blood, pressure on the veins, and increased hormones that affect the veins.
+These may go away after giving birth, but may persist.
 This is especially true for women who have had multiple pregnancies.

-- Leg injury.
+- Leg injury or surgery.
 An injury or surgery that damages the valves in the veins in your leg can make it harder for the veins to move blood toward the heart.
 This can lead to varicose veins and other vein problems.

 Crossing your legs will not cause varicose veins, but in some people it may make the symptoms worse.
-This may have more to do with sitting still for too long than the actual crossing of the legs.
+This is more to do with sitting still for too long than the actual crossing of the legs.

 Wearing high heels may also bother your varicose veins.
-This is because your calf muscles don't flex as much compared to when you walk in flat shoes.
+This is due to the calf muscles not flexing as much compared to walking in flat shoes.
 The squeezing of the veins by the calf muscles helps to push the blood from the legs toward the heart.

-While you can’t change who your parents are or your age, you can take other steps to reduce your risk of developing venous disease, such as:
+While you can’t change who your parents are or your age, you can take other steps to reduce your risk of developing vein disease, such as: